babycourageous/netlify-identity-demo-svelte/README.md

 - [Netlify Identiy Widget](https://github.com/netlify/netlify-identity-widget/)
 - [Netlify](https://www.netlify.com) (hosting)

 This project was bootstrapped with the starter Svelte template by running `npx degit sveltejs/template <PROJECT_NAME>` and uses Netlify Identity for authentication.
+It was influenced by the the [React example](https://github.com/netlify/netlify-identity-widget/tree/master/example/react) by [@sw-yx](https://github.com/sw-yx) and the [Vue example](https://github.com/whizjs/netlify-identity-demo-vue) by [@medmin](https://github.com/medmin)

 Instead of localStorage this example uses the core Netlify Identity API to determine if a user is already signed in and then stores that in a Svelte store.